vic047/shrt-discordjs-tools/README.md

 # shrt-discordjs-tools
-A usefule library for working with discord.js
+A useful library for working with discord.js